 and garlic in the blender and puree until smooth.

 The corn husk:

-Assembling the tamales: Remove the husks from their warm bath, dry with cloth or paper towels.
+Remove the husks from their warm bath, dry with cloth or paper towels.

 Place the corn husk in your work surface with the wide end facing towards you.
 Place about 2-3 tablespoons of dough in the center but closer to the bottom of the corn husk spreading evenly.
-Top with 2 tablespoon of the chicken-green sauce filling in the center of the husk.
+Top with 2 tablespoons of the chicken-green sauce filling in the center of the husk.
 Fold one side of the husk to the center and fold the other side to the center, too.
 Fold the bottom towards the center.
 Repeat process with remaining husks and filling.